While duct tape may have many uses, ironically, sealing heating and cooling ducts is not one of them.

 For return air ducting, it’s important for the furnace or air conditioning blower to “draw in” just as much air as it pushes out.
 This is what return air does.
 It draws the air in to give the blower something to blow.
 Leaking return ductwork can mean it’s drawing air in from places you may not want it to, such as crawl spaces, musty basements, laundry rooms or even bathrooms!

-Joel Wensley is a licensed mechanical contractor in the state of Michigan, a WJBK-TV Fox 2 Detroit news contributor and president of Mechanical Heating & Cooling in Dearborn Heights.
+Joel Wensley is licensed mechanical contractor in the state of Michigan, a member of the Comfort Institute and is also the president of Mechanical Heating & Cooling in Dearborn Heights